crimist/ctf/mb_challs2023/pwn.md

 ## Walkthrough

-We are given a binary in you are stuck in the function `run` with the ability to run arbitrary shellcode.
+We are given a binary in which you are stuck in the function `run` with the ability to run arbitrary shellcode.
 The goal is to escape the `run` function and return to `main`.

 ```c
 int main() {